 About you East Midlands

-Ave vev e metient ex eexex?
+Are you a nationt or corer?
 West Midlands

 Are you a patient or carer?
 East of England

 Patient London

 Carer South East Coast

 If you are a carer, please fill in ALL questions on behalf of the patient.
 South Central

 Are you male or female?
 South West

 Scotland

 Male Wales

-Female Northern Ireland
+Female Female Northern Ireland

 How old are you?
 Outside of the UK

 <15 4a) What stage is/was your cancer?

-15-19 Tay Triac Stage 10, Was your sameer.
+15-19 ,

 20-24 Early (potentially curable)

 25-29 Advanced

 30-39

 40-49 4b) Which of the following best describes your situation?

 50-59 Please tick which one applies.

 60-69 I have received a diagnosis and am due to start treatment

-70-79 due to start treatment
+70-79 diff dde to stair treatment

 80+ I am under active surveillance/watch and wait but have not started

 Prefer not to say receiving treatment

 What area of the UK do you live in?
 I am currently receiving treatment

-I have finished treatment and am

-North East currently being monitored
+North East I have finished treatment and am currently being monitored

-North West I am receiving treatment for my symptoms but I am no longer
+North West I am receiving treatment for my

-Yorkshire and the Humber receiving active treatment for my cancer
+Yorkshire and the Humber symptoms but I am no longer receiving active treatment for my cancer